WindowsMeosu/osu-tourney-setup/README.md

 - Sign into osu! (checking both boxes) then exit.
 Create a file titled `tournament.cfg`in the root of the `osu!tourney` directory. osu!tournament manager should be active upon running osu! again

 ![image](https://github.com/WindowsMeosu/osu-tourney-setup/assets/104236864/7e27379a-2c86-4a73-8adc-cf1afd390233)

+---

+TODO:

+- [ ]  Create placeholder tournament.cfg that can be created automatically if decided by the user